rqlite/rqlite/DOC/CLUSTER_MGMT.md

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.

 ## Node IDs
-You can set the Node ID (`-node-id`) to anything you wish, as long as it's unique for each node.
+You can set the Node ID (`-node-id`) to any non-empty string you like, as long as it's unique for each node in the cluster.

 ## Listening on all interfaces
 You can pass `0.0.0.0` to both `-http-addr` and `-raft-addr` if you wish a node to listen on all interfaces.
 You must still pass an explicit network address to `-join` however.
 In this case you'll also want to set `-http-adv-addr` and `-raft-adv-addr` to the actual interface addresses, so other nodes learn the correct network address to use to reach the node listening on `0.0.0.0`.